yiisoft/yii2/framework/UPGRADE-22.md

 - After: `(([[id]] = :p0 AND [[name]] IS NULL))`

 If your tests assert exact SQL strings for composite `IN` / `NOT IN`, update expected SQL.

+#### Oracle pagination now uses `OFFSET ...
+FETCH` (`12.1+`)

+`yii\db\oci\QueryBuilder::buildOrderByAndLimit()` now emits SQL using Oracle's native row-limiting clause:

+- `OFFSET <n> ROWS` is emitted only when an offset is set.
+- `FETCH NEXT <n> ROWS ONLY` is emitted only when a limit is set.
+- No synthetic `ORDER BY (SELECT NULL)` is added when the user did not specify an `ORDER BY`.

+The previous legacy `ROWNUM`/CTE pagination SQL has been removed.
+Oracle versions earlier than `12.1` are no longer supported for Yii-generated pagination SQL in the OCI QueryBuilder.

+If you rely on paginated results without specifying `orderBy()`, note that Oracle returns rows in an unspecified order, so `OFFSET`/`FETCH` results may vary between executions.
+Always specify `orderBy()` when you need deterministic pagination.

 ### HHVM support removed